e-puck3/micropython/Micropython_ChibiOS/readme.md

 MP_FROZEN_PYTHON = yes
 ```

-to your makefile (see build instructions below for more details).
+to your makefile (see [build instructions](#build-instructions) for more details).

 Now you can put your python scripts in the **python_modules** folder and edit the ``manifest.py`` to add them to the compilation.
-You can find examples of manifest.py in the STM32 port for the syntax.
+You can find examples of manifest.py in the [STM32 port](../ports/stm32) for the syntax.

 ### Python C module

-Finally, it is possible to write micropython modules in C. They are then embedded in the micropython compiled library like the frozen modules, except they are written in C. This possibility lets the user write time critical functions and let the possibility to make a link between micropython and libraries and/or drivers written in C for the platform used.
+Finally, it is possible to write micropython modules in C. They are then embedded in the micropython compiled library like the frozen modules, except they are written in C. This possibility lets the user write time critical functions and lets the possibility to make a link between micropython and libraries and/or drivers written in C for the platform used.
 The modules are to be put in the **c_modules** folder.

 Each C module has to be in its own folder to be correctly processed during the compilation.
 But nothing prevents you from putting multiple C modules inside the same folder, as long as this folder is inside **c_modules**, it's just less clean.